tros01/ibm_data_analyst/readme.md

 - [IBM Data Analytics with Excel and Python](https://www.coursera.org/professional-certificates/ibm-data-analyst) (Coursera)
 - [IBM Data Analytics with Excel and R](https://www.coursera.org/professional-certificates/ibm-data-analyst-r-excel) (Coursera)

+Although the solutions broadly follow the course tasks given, they do not neceesarily match the course solutions.
+Furthermore, the notebooks attempt to build on the tasks given.
+Each project is solved in both **R** and **Python**.

 ## Course file inventory

 | file | description |